Positivity bounds in vector theories: Bounds on Proca Theories

 The value of $\alpha_2'$ primarily influences the green region in figure~\ref{fig.grid} and the blue and red regions are fairly stable as $\alpha_2'$ changes.
 This can be seen explicitly by inspecting the last two bounds for various values of $\alpha_2'$ in its allowed interval, see figure~\ref{fig.a2influence}.
-Therefore, the $\lambda_{V-}$ and $\mu_{V-}$ bounds, whose expressions may seem rather complicated at first glance on \eqref{eq.ReducedBoundsPN}, are well approximated by their simplified expressions at $\alpha_2'=0$ in \eqref{eq.PNBa20}.
+Therefore, the $\lambda_{V_-}$ and $\mu_{V_-}$ bounds, whose expressions may seem rather complicated at first glance on \eqref{eq.ReducedBoundsPN}, are well approximated by their simplified expressions at $\alpha_2'=0$ in \eqref{eq.PNBa20}.
 Accordingly, the main role of $\alpha_2'$ in the three last bounds of \eqref{eq.ReducedBoundsPN} is roughly to pick the sign of $\gamma_1'$ via \eqref{eq.signc1}.
 This can be seen in figure~\ref{fig.PNgamma2} where only the left/right part of the full island is allowed for positive/negative $\alpha_2'$, but the rest of the shape remains quite stable.

 As a last comment, we investigate the importance of the beyond forward limit analysis.
-It was observed in \cite{de_Rham_2019} that the bounds beyond the forward limit had only little influence on the allowed island for dRGT massive gravity.
-We want to check whether this is also the case for PN.
-Looking at figure~\ref{fig.bflinfluence}, we see that going away from forward limit is truly relevant for PN.
+It was observed in \cite{de_Rham_2019} that the bounds beyond the forward limit had only little influence on the allowed island for dRGT massive gravity and it is interesting to notice that the same does not hold for PN.
+Inspecting figure~\ref{fig.bflinfluence}, we see that going away from forward limit is particularly relevant for PN.
 In particular, the island for $\{\gamma_1',\gamma_2'\}$ is reduced by more than a half.
 However, we should note that we have not used the most stringent bounds in the forward limit, and by minimizing $f_{\alpha\beta}$ numerically, it is possible that the blue region could be closer to the orange region.
+In either case, this illustrates how, when applied on the decoupling limit of a theory, the impact of positivity bounds may significant differ as compared to the original theory.
+In itself this statement is not surprising as noted in \cite{de_Rham_2017gal} as taking the decoupling limit of a theory is a different procedure than considering the low-energy EFT and the mixing with other IR operators may be significant.